AvishekVerma/Python_Learning/README.md

 # Python_Learning
 Here is my code for basic learning with proper explanation.
-It will work like proper detailed python notes.
+It is proper and detailed python notes.
 This notes is taken form the Durga Prasad Sir's class.